CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/1-Create-People-Finder-Spoke.md

 ---
 # Create People Finder Spoke

-We will create a re-usble integration to the finance department's People Finder OPen API, so that we can access this data in our Main flow.
+We will create a re-usble integration to the finance department's People Finder Open API, so that we can access this data in our Main flow.

-## Update the admin role for our app as an Application Administrator
+## Open Flow Designer to use Spoke Generator to create the People Finder Integration

 1. Go to the tab with the ServiceNow Admin Home Page (your title may be different).